noop-inc/noop-sample-app-covid-19-mobility/README.md

 **4) Run Noop Desktop**

-Open Noop Desktop, and click to icon labeled "Local Development" in the bottom section of the left-hand sidebar.
+Open Noop Desktop, and click the icon labeled "Local Development" in the bottom section of the left-hand sidebar.
 Press "New Project", provide a name for your project, and select the folder containing the sample application on your local machine.
 Upon being directed to the project's Overview page, click the "Start" button to build and run the sample application.

-In order to access a running project in an external client, an associated endpoint is needed.
+In order to access a running project in an external client, an associated endpoint needs to be created.
 On the project's Overview page press "New Endpoint", and enter in a domain name.
-The newly created endpoint now be used to access the running project on your local machine.
+The newly created endpoint can now be used to access the running project on your local machine.

 To stop a running project, click the "Stop" button on the project's Overview page.